Best drugstore makeup of all time

 Drugstore makeup

-You will see an Amazon link for each product.
-This will allow you to further peruse that item in one click.
-Remember that while Amazon is a great option, you should be able to walk into your local drug or discount store and find that item in the makeup aisle.
+You will find an Amazon link for each product, which will enable you to browse the item with a single click.
+Remember that while Amazon is a convenient option, you should also be able to locate these items in the makeup aisle of your local drugstore or discount store.

 In some instances, I have indicated specific colors, which are for my skin tone and preference.
 Your color choices will be unique to you.